Ipomoea aquatica: Description

 Ipomoea aquatica grows in water or on moist soil.
-Its stems are 2–3 m or longer, rooting at the nodes, and they are hollow and can float.
-The leaves vary from typically sagittate (arrow head-shaped) to lanceolate, 5–15 cm long and 2–8 cm broad.
+Its stems are 2–3 m or longer, rooting at the nodes.
+The hollow cavity within the stem makes the plant buoyant.
+The leaves vary from typically sagittate (arrowhead-shaped) to lanceolate, 5–15 cm long and 2–8 cm broad.
 The flowers are trumpet-shaped, 3–5 cm in diameter, and usually white in colour with a mauve centre.
 Propagation is either by planting cuttings of the stem shoots, which will root along nodes, or by planting the seeds from flowers that produce seed pods.